johnzastrow/johnzastrow.github.io/_posts/2012-01-17-example-with-php-and-spatialite-part-2.md

  Lots of little points to check

-At this point I’m just going to perform basic queries without using spatial indexes.
-You will almost always want to use spatial indexes, but I’m going to practice this in phases so these examples won’t use indexes.
+At this point I'm just going to perform basic queries without using spatial indexes.
+You will almost always want to use spatial indexes, but I'm going to practice this in phases so these examples won't use indexes.

 Note that unlike tradition database indexes, spatial databases like Spatialite and PostGIS (and their GiST/R-tree indexes) do not use indexes for spatial queries unless you explicitly tell them to (though PostGIS seems to use them by default some of the time).
 You must smartly craft the use of indexes the same way that you do the SQL itself… or at least it seems this way to me.